Naturalism / Physicalism / Materialism

 The making of astrology was probably scientific in its essence, albeit not strictly scientific.
 Astrology could have been honed toward better and better accuracy over many, many generations making observations regarding how well its models predict or correspond to the subject matter it’s supposed to predict or correspond to.
 These observations necessarily have a subjective basis because they can’t be measured instrumentationally, but that doesn’t make them invalid or wholly meaningless.
 So that’s how astrology is parallel to science, making use of the basic principle of observation, modeling, predicting, and refining the models over time, without being strictly scientific.
 There’s no reason that can’t work with regard to ascertaining truth or at least roughly ascertaining truth.

 Formally, logic is something like the set of Aristotelian syllogisms (ex.
-If A, then B / Not B / Therefore not A) and their application, the axioms of math and their applications, etc., but people often think of logic in a much more broad way, as if it means essentially the same thing as reason.
-Any kind of logic beyond the strict sense of syllogisms, however, is fallible, and yet any type of thought that’s called ‘logical’ (including those that are beyond syllogisms) is treated as if it’s absolute.
+If A, then B; Not B; Therefore, not A) and their application, the axioms of math and their applications, etc. But people often think of logic in a much more broad way, as if it means essentially the same thing as reason.
+Any kind of “logic” or reasoning beyond the strict sense of syllogisms, however, is fallible, as the more general arena is reason is more-loose thinking that depends on one’s framework/worldview, biases and other priors, more-or-less arbitrary combinations of words or other concepts dynamically strung together in a convincing way, etc. And yet any type of thought that’s called “logical,” including reasoning outside basic syllogistic deduction, is treated as if it’s absolute.

-When logic is used in its broader sense as a synonym for reason (but taken to be absolute), it is fallible because the way in which the elements in consideration are formalized in order to logically reason about them reduces or over-simplifies them, and possibilities are often lost in the translation and erroneously ruled out.
+When logic is used in its broader sense as a synonym for reason (but taken to be absolute), it is fallible because the way in which the elements in consideration are formalized in order to logically reason about them reduces or over-simplifies them, and subtle, hidden assumptions may come into play, so possibilities are often lost in the translation and, ultimately unjustifiably, ruled out.
+Of course, this kind of “logic” is also fallible for the reasons covered in the first paragraph.

-Another one, pretty much a corollary to the first one, is that the mind and its activity are independent of one’s environment and its activity; that the only causal relationship between the two is via sensory perception of one’s environment, motor control, emission of brainwaves, etc. If taken too closely to heart, this kind of ‘logic’ rules out any use of ‘signs’ and some forms of serendipity.
-It can also diminish communion with other people (and animals) because the effects of any connection beyond the physical-sensory could be discarded as meaningless because they’re supposedly illogical.
+To expand on one of the things mentioned that are commonly assumed unjustifiably, the idea is that the mind and its activity are independent of one’s environment and its activity—that the only possible causal relationship between the two is via sensory perception of one’s environment, motor control, emissions of brainwaves, etc. If taken too closely to heart, this kind of “logic” rules out any practical use or meaningful consideration of “signs” in one’s environment and some forms of serendipity.
+It can also diminish communion with other people and other animals because the effects of any connection beyond the physical-sensory could be discarded as meaningless because they’re supposedly illogical.

 You could also end up masking the visceral recognition of emotion and intelligence in an animal by way of filtering your perception through a rationalistic misunderstanding of the nature of instinct and/or the extent of the role it plays in animals’ behavior.
-Most people don’t really apply or question their limiting beliefs about reality that deeply though, otherwise they’d either notice seeming contradictions all the time, or they’d cut themselves off from even the ability to do things like enjoy music, understand a lot of lyrics and poetry, and a lot of other things, as I’ve mentioned elsewhere in this essay.
-It’s almost like hypocrisy, but it’s due to blindness.
+(See https://myriachromat.wordpress.com/2019/09/14/how-were-looking-at-instinct-wrong/.)
+Most people don’t really apply or question their limiting beliefs about reality that deeply, though; otherwise, they’d either notice seeming contradictions within themselves all the time, or they’d cut themselves off from even the ability to do things like enjoy music, understand a lot of lyrics and poetry, and a lot of other things, as I’ve mentioned elsewhere in this essay.
+It’s like a form of hypocrisy, except that it’s due to the lack of an almost superhuman propensity toward self-examination.

-As for ‘signs,’ though, it may be just as well that they get ruled out, because often they’re nothing more than reflections of what’s already on your mind, so taking them in an oracular sense can be misleading.
+As for “signs,” though, it may be just as well that they get ruled out by these limiting assumptions, because often they’re nothing more than natural (if mystical) echoes of what’s already on one’s mind, so taking them in the sense of being hints at what one should do or of the truth of some matter can be misleading.

-The reason it can nullify the efficacy of serendipity is that sometimes events impel you to do a certain thing (or not to do a thing), which would be for your best good.
-If you reason that the event happened purely by chance, however, you may reason that you should not allow it to change your behavior to something other than what you would normally do given all other factors considered.
+The reason the assumptions can nullify the efficacy of serendipity, as mentioned earlier, is that sometimes events, through divine orchestration, impel one to do a certain thing (or not to do a thing) that would be for their best good.
+If they reason that the event happened purely by chance, however, they may reason that they should cancel out the natural effect of the serendipitous event by not allowing it to change their behavior to something other than what they would normally do, all else being equal.

-Here’s another example of ‘logic’ working against us: My cat kept crying outside my room because she wanted in because I was in there, but I didn’t feel like getting up to open the door.
-If my dad had come by and said something to the cat about not being allowed into my room without my permission, I would have yelled that she has permission.
+Here’s another example of how so-called logic can work against us: My cat kept crying outside my room because she wanted in because I was in there, but I didn’t feel like getting up to open the door.
+If my dad had come by and said something to the cat about her not being allowed into my room without my permission, I would have yelled through my door that she has permission.
 But what if he couldn’t hear me because he has bad hearing?
-I might have been compelled to get up to go open the door and tell him that she has permission, but then think that that would be ‘illogical’ because it would have taken the same amount of energy as opening the door for the cat initially, with presumably the same benefits, which I had already chosen not to do.
-So if I were overly ‘logical’ I would have just yelled and if he didn’t hear me then he didn’t hear me, refusing to get up because it’s ‘illogical,’ but that would have been stifling my true desire, which was to get up and tell him, probably for subtle, interpersonal reasons that aren’t made conscious and analyzed.
+I might have been compelled to get up to go open the door and tell him that she has permission but then think that that would be “illogical” because it would have taken the same amount of energy as opening the door for the cat initially, with presumably the same benefits, which I had already chosen not to do.
+So if I were overly “logical” I would have just yelled and if he didn’t hear me then he didn’t hear me, refusing to get up because it’s “illogical,” but that would have been stifling my true desire, which was to get up and tell him, probably for subtle, interpersonal reasons that aren’t made conscious and analyzed.

-For similar reason I also often leave out words when expressing myself that seem superfluous, only to realize later that it looks stilted that way or that the words I left out actually had some legitimate purpose in the sentence that I just didn’t realize at the time because it’s peripheral to formalistic / analytical thinking.
+For similar reason, when expressing myself I also often leave out words that seem logically superfluous, only to realize later that it looks stilted that way or that the words I left out actually had some legitimate purpose in the sentence that I just didn’t realize at the time because it’s peripheral to formalistic / analytical thinking.

 The kind of reasoning illustrated above (in the cat example and in the articulation example) is fine for, e.g., engineering purposes, but it can be over-applied.